oolwinds/uberdata/README.md

+#Data Engineering with Uber Data

+### Problem Statements

+**What is an optimal pricing strategy for Uber?**

+By analyzing Uber's ride data, we can gain insights into the relationship between factors such as time of day, location, and customer demographics, and the demand for rides.
+This information can be used to develop dynamic pricing models that adjust prices in real-time based on current demand and supply.
+By implementing an optimal pricing strategy, Uber can maximize its revenue generation while maintaining a balance between affordability and profitability.
+Additionally, the company can use the insights to offer personalized promotions and discounts to specific customer segments, further enhancing customer satisfaction and loyalty.

+**How can Uber forecase demand and resource allocation?**

+Utilizing historical ride data and other external factors like weather, events, and public holidays, we can develop advanced demand forecasting models to predict future ride demand patterns.
+This predictive analysis will enable the company to allocate resources, such as drivers and vehicles, more effectively across different times and locations.
+Proper resource allocation ensures that the supply of rides meets the demand, reducing wait times for customers and minimizing idle time for drivers.
+As a result, operational efficiency improves, leading to reduced costs and increased customer satisfaction.

 ### Technologies employed
 1. Database Schema Design - https://lucid.co/
 2. Google Cloud Platform Services - Google Storage , Google Compute Engine, Google BigQuery